-Pharmacies give unsuspecting patients the wrong medication every day across our country.
+Pharmacies give unsuspecting patients the wrong medication every day across our country, with an estimated 51.5 million errors occurring every year.
 Some of these errors are harmless.
 Others send innocent people to hospitals or worse.
 The most disturbing thing about prescription errors is often how easily the mistake could have been avoided.
 In representing victims of "prescription misfills" in Columbia and other parts of South Carolina, I have learned that most of these incidents occur because pharmacists and their teams are simply "in a rush" to meet quotas and corporate time demands.
 While chain pharmacies may be able to fill more prescriptions than ever before, patient safety is compromised in the name of profits.

-What should you do after a prescription misfill?
+What should you do after a pharmacy gives you the wrong medicine?

 If you were poisoned due to a pharmacy's error, here are some of the steps you can take to preserve your legal rights:

 - Report the misfill to the pharmacy as soon as you learn of it;